Telecoms,

 Course Structure

 We start with the components, properties and essential knowledge needed to work on copper and fibre optic telecommunications networks.
 Then we teach learners how to work safely, at the standard expected by employers.
 We support theory learning with hands-on practice with the tools and components.
 Our students learn how to test for faults in a network and make fixes.
 Our tutors walk learners through a typical job application process and help with CV writing and interview preparation.
-Our internal team liaise with end employers and give successful learners an exit interview to ensure they’re ready to start their new career.

 Routes to employment

 You will be able to carry out tasks such as planning an installation to meet customer requirements and be capable of working alone or in a team to meet all customer expectations.
-We provide training that ensures completion of work to a high standard including a comprehensive customer hand over, before finalising all reports from Risk assessments to sign off paperwork.
+We provide training that ensures completion of work to a high standard including a comprehensive customer hand over, before finalising all reports from risk assessments to sign off paperwork.

 This program is a must for learners who are looking to enter a telecom engineering career with recognised qualifications and certification.
-It’s a continuation of our level 2 qualification, delving into greater detail of the theory and giving learners greater experience with practical hands-on learning.

 Read more about this Level 3 Telecommunications BTEC from Pearson